 $ sudo ./aws/install You can now run: /usr/local/bin/aws --version

-The default install location is /usr/local/aws-cli and the default symlink is /usr/local/bin/aws.
+The default install directory is /usr/local/aws-cli and the default symlink path is /usr/local/bin/aws.
+For an existing manual AWS CLI v2 install, use sudo ./aws/install --bin-dir /usr/local/bin --install-dir /usr/local/aws-cli --update.

-- Confirm that the shell resolves the bundled binary.
+- Confirm that the shell resolves the bundled aws command.

 $ command -v aws /usr/local/bin/aws

-The remaining runtime and platform fields vary by release and host.
+The exact version, bundled runtime, and platform string change over time.
 The decisive result is that the line starts with aws-cli/2.

 $ rm -r aws awscliv2.zip